 Most rooms will have at least one dominant color and then the secondary shades that add interest and depth.
 It’s good to pick colors that can complement each other as accent colors or neutrals that can be blended into the overall design.

-In my opinion, you should ideally start with a piece of art or fabric that steals your heart.
-Let the colors in the piece guide you to find their perfect matches.
 You can also get fancy with a color wheel to discover the most harmonious duos.
 But remember, before you say “I do” to your chosen colors, make sure they pass the ultimate test on the dance floor of design.

-Paint swatches are a great way to do this.
-Paint a large piece of poster board or construction paper and then hang it in the room to see how the colors look together.
 It is also important to consider the amount of light that the room gets.
 A room with a lot of natural light will look different than a room with artificial light.
 Adjust your color scheme accordingly.

 What Paint Colors Are Heavier and What Weighs the Least?

 Remember that the color of the paint does not affect its weight.
 If it does, you might need to lighten your load by choosing a lighter shade.
-But in all seriousness, the weight of the paint is determined by its density and pigments – not its color.

 That said, some colors tend to appear heavier than others visually.
 For example, darker colors like black or navy blue can give off the illusion of being heavier than they actually are.

-In general, the colors of the rainbow are used to express their varying weights in a number of ways.
 According to the chart created by Munsell, yellow paint color is naturally lighter, while blue and red are naturally darker and also tend to be visually heavier.

 What is a Split Complementary Color Scheme in Interior Design?

-The complement of blue-green, for example, is red-orange, and the split complement of blue-green is red and orange.
 A few other examples of split complementary color schemes include:

-- Yellow, blue-purple, and red-purple
+- Yellow, red-purple, and blue-purple

 - Red, blue-green, and yellow-green